javoeria/slack-dart/README.md

 ## Usage

-This method posts a message to a public channel, private channel, or direct message/IM channel.
+This method posts a message to a public channel, private channel, or direct message conversation.

 ```dart
 final slack = SlackNotifier('WEBHOOK_URL');